gc-da11yn/gc-da11yn.github.io/src/pages/en/additional-resources.md

 ### [Job aid on planning Accessible Virtual Events](https://www.csps-efpc.gc.ca/Tools/jobaids/access-virtual-events-eng.aspx) from the Canada School of Public Service

+This job aid provides best practices on how to plan accessible and inclusive virtual events.

 </div>
 <div class="col-md-6">

 ### [Planning Inclusive and Accessible Events – A Handbook for Federal Public Servants<span class="fas fa-external-link-square-alt mrgn-lft-sm mrgn-rght-sm" aria-hidden="true"></span><span class="wb-inv"> Internal link</span>](https://intranet.canada.ca/hr-rh/ve/dee-deme/piae-peia-eng.asp) from the Office for Disability Issues at ESDC (In-person meeting)

+Office for Disability Issues (ODI) is proud to present this handbook to colleagues across the Government of Canada to provide guidance on planning inclusive and accessible events.

 </div>
 <div class="col-md-6">